Welcome

 Employers are required to conduct mandatory Right to Work checks on all prospective employees.
 Having a National Insurance number is not part of these checks, and the possession of a National Insurance number does not prove that an individual has a right to work.
 The employer you want to work for will tell you what documents you need to show.

-- Vodafone is offering free SIMS for 6 months.
-These can only be accessed by charities supporting people (not limited to Ukrainians).
+- Vodafone is offering free SIMs for 6 months.
+These can only be accessed by charities supporting people (not limited to Ukrainians)

 Free driving courses

-English to speakers of other languages (ESOL)
+English for speakers of other languages (ESOL)

-CHARIS ESOL – The classes are taught by qualified ESOL teachers, with volunteers to assist, giving students plenty of opportunity to practice speaking and listening, as well as reading and writing.
+CHARIS ESOL – The classes are taught by qualified ESOL teachers, with volunteers to assist, giving students plenty of opportunities to practice speaking and listening, as well as reading and writing.
 More courses are being set up, in response to the demand.
 Please check the CHARIS website for further information regarding classes.

 Diversity Voice ESOL – Free English Lessons